carolinaborim/documentation/source/includes/external_user_workflow/_workflow.md

 ### Credentials

-To do the requests is necessary to have a credential with access to a list of equipment.
+To do the requests it is necessary to have a credential with access to a list of equipment.
-There is a [documentation](https://agco-fuse.github.io/documentation/#authenticate-using-oauth2) that explain how the authentication works.
+There is a [documentation](https://agco-fuse.github.io/documentation/#authenticate-using-oauth2) that explains how the authentication works.

 ### Request an access token